LorekeeperZinnia/Dex/README.md

 It was discontinued more than a year ago, might as well just release.

 This is the final version of this script.
 You are encouraged to edit, fork, do whatever with this.
 I pretty much won't be updating it anymore.
+Pull requests probably won't be accepted.
 Though I would highly appreciate it if you kept the credits in the script.
 I put a lot of hours into this during the time I worked on it.

 I have converted this from ModuleScript format (I used to develop this in studio) to a file format, to make it easier for whoever wants to continue or edit this.